How to spot 5 common developmental delays in preschoolers

 First, we need to understand the five developmental stages a child goes through.

 The first stage is infancy, which is from birth to 18 months.
 This is when your infant develops a sense of trust and attachment to you or any other caretaker.
-This is also the time when they will realise they have complete control over their tiny fingers and hands.
+They will also realise they have complete control over their tiny fingers and hands.
 In short, they learn to control their bodies.

 In this stage, they communicate through crying, cooing, and babbling.

 The second stage is toddlerhood, which goes from 18 months to 3 years.
-In these formative years, children learn to be more independent, begin to walk and talk and develop a sense of autonomy.
+In these formative years, children will reach developmental milestones like independence, walking and talking and developing a sense of autonomy.
 (There is a lot of “mine!” and “no” in these years — Aah, fun times!)

-The last two stages are school age (6–12 years), where children develop cognitively, academically, and socially and begin to understand more abstract concepts, and adolescence, aka puberty (13–18 years).
-This is the time when children develop physically, emotionally, and sexually and begin to think more abstractly.
+The last two stages are school age (6–12 years), where children develop cognitively, academically, and socially and begin to understand more abstract concepts, and adolescence, a.k.a puberty (13–18 years).
+This is when children develop physically, emotionally, and sexually and think more abstractly.

 5 developmental delays in children